kubulimbu4/kubulimbu4/README.md

 <details>

 <summary><h3>💻 My Coding Journey </h3><summary>
-I started to code when I was a sous-chef.
-I realised that a lot of time was wasted on traveling so I decided to take a chance on myself and quit to pursue coding.
-I decided to start my journey programmer.
-Being a self taught programmer taught me many valuable skills.
-I had to do a lot of goggling on my own and after trying a lot of online resources I settled on doing scrimba alongside freecodecamp.org to hone my coding skills.
-I try to push myself to learn new ideas everyday.
+"I began coding while working as a sous-chef.
+I noticed that a significant amount of time was being wasted on traveling, so I took a chance on myself and left my job to pursue a career in programming.
+As a self-taught programmer, I gained many valuable skills.
+I had to do a lot of research on my own, and after trying various online resources, I settled on using Scrimba and FreeCodeCamp.org to hone my coding abilities.
+I am dedicated to learning new concepts every day and pushing myself to expand my knowledge."

 <br>